Updated: 9 April, 2019.

 - Don’t be the one who comes back to the hostel smashed after a big night out, turns on the light and wakes up the rest of the dorm.
 No really, don’t.
 Payback’s a bitch in the morning.

 - If your friends back home haven’t seen an updated Facebook status from you in the last hour, it’s ok.

-- When looking for somewhere to eat, find the one where there’s nobody that looks like you inside it.
+- When looking for somewhere to eat, find the place where there’s nobody who looks like you inside.
 Bonus points if it’s not in the guidebook, and extra bonus points if the menu isn’t in your language (or there’s no menu at all).
 The food will be better and cheaper, and the experience more memorable.
 Trust me.

 - There will be times when it’s all too hard.
 Tough it out.
 You won’t remember the bad times in a couple of months, but the good times will stay with you forever.